EmmaH005/EmmaH005/README.md

 Hello World!👋
 I'm attending SAIT in the IDD Graphic Design program.
+Welcome to my profile!

 Facts about me: